namel/veri/README.md

     * side-by-side frames supported
     * top-to-bottom frames supported
 * setup a monoscopic 360 video
+* crosshairs - a small object at the center of the field of vision for pointing to targets in the VR scene
+    * default circle animation
+    * supports sprite animation
+        * buttons can be animations
+        * the crosshairs can be animated
 * setup interaction objects using an overlay.
 Objects are 3D objects and their textures, provided in OBJ file format.
     * overlay fixed in the camera's reference frame
     * overlay fixed in the video's reference frame